Gordon Greenidge

-Sir Cuthbert Gordon Greenidge KCMG MBE (born 1 May 1951) is a Barbadian, former first-class cricketer, who represented the West Indies in Test and One-day Cricket for 17 years.
+Sir Cuthbert Gordon Greenidge KCMG MBE (born 1 May 1951) is a Barbadian retired cricketer who represented the West Indies in Test and One Day International (ODI) teams for 17 years, as well as Barbados and Hampshire in first-class cricket.
 Greenidge is regarded worldwide as one of the greatest and most destructive opening batsmen in cricket history.
 In 2009, Greenidge was inducted into the ICC Cricket Hall of Fame.
+He was a member of the squads which won the World Cups in 1975, 1979 and runners-up in 1983.

 Early life

-Born Cuthbert Gordon Lavine in St. Peter, Barbados, he was raised by his mother.
-At the ages of 8 and 14, he was raised by his grandmother after his mother moved to London (England) to find work.
-His mother married, and Gordon moved to 'Reading' (England) as a 14-year-old to live with her and his stepfather.
+Born Cuthbert Gordon Lavine in Saint Peter, Barbados, Greenidge was raised by his mother.
+At the ages of 8 and 14, he was raised by his grandmother after his mother moved to London, England to find work.
+His mother married, and Gordon moved to Reading as a 14-year-old to live with her and his stepfather.
 He described racism frequently while attending school in Reading and left school without any qualifications.
 He played cricket for his school, and the team won the Reading Schools Cricket League.
-He was selected to play for the Berkshire Bantams in 1967 and scored 135* runs in their game against Wiltshire.
-This attracted the attention of Hampshire and Warwickshire, who offered Greenidge a trial.
+He was selected to play for the Berkshire Bantams in 1967 and scored 135 runs in their game against Wiltshire.
+This attracted the attention of Hampshire and Warwickshire County Cricket Clubs, who offered Greenidge a trial.